TotallyNotGoingToBeScammed/TotallyNotGoingToBeScammed.github.io/_projects/3_project.markdown

 category: work
 ---

+Sooo I am recently self-studying python.
+It's hard D: But it can do a lot more things than swiftplayground!

+I'm currently going through this: https://realpython.com/python-gui-tkinter/

+Does anyone want to study with me?
+If you come here from r/swift you know my email!

-Ball of random size and random color bouncing around if fired. tkinter practice dont judge lol
+I made this game: random sized and random colored balls bouncing around if fired.
+Very simple you can copy the code and run it on your computer.

+tkinter practice dont judge lol

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">